+Flying hour inspections over 200 hours 10% (BGA CTO or DCTO authorisation only)

+Calendar time inspections 1 year or less 10% or 1 month (whichever is the lesser)

+Calendar time inspections more than 1 year 10% or 2 months (whichever the lesser) (BGA CTO or DCTO authorisation only)

+Cycle/ landing inspections 500 C/L or less 10% or 25 cycles/landings (whichever is the lesser),

+Cycle/ landing inspections over 500 C/L 10% or 50 cycles/landings (whichever is the lesser) (BGA CTO or DCTO authorisation only)

+Annual Inspection 1 month (BGA CTO or DCTO authorisation only)

-Annual & BGA Airworthiness Certificate 1 month extension (BGA CTO, DCTO or BGA QM authorisation only)
+BGA Airworthiness Certificate renewal (C of A) 1 month (BGA CTO or DCTO authorisation only)

 EASA Airworthiness Review Certificate None

+See next page for conditions and notes;

+Notes:

+Flying hour, calendar time or cycle/landing inspections mandated by an Airworthiness Directive may not be extended unless this is stated on the Airworthiness Directive.

-Notes:Note: Airframe periodical (i.e.1000 hr), and life extension inspections my not be extended without approval from the type certificate holder
+Structural life limitations may not be extended without approval from the type certificate holder.

-The Annual Inspection and BGA Airworthiness Certificate and ARC renewal/extension may be anticipated by a maximum of 90 days without loss of continuity.
-If fully anticipated the next annual will be due 15 months from the completion of the inspection
+The Annual Inspection and BGA Airworthiness Certificate and ARC renewal may be anticipated by a maximum of 90 days without loss of continuity.
+If fully anticipated the next annual will be due 15 months from the completion of the inspection.

 Extensions are not required to be deducted from the next check period.

-A BGA inspector may authorise an extension to the 25 hour check.

-Extensions to Annual inspection must be authorised by the BGA Chief Technical Officer, Deputy CTO or Quality Manager.
+A BGA inspector with the appropriate aircraft type rating, may authorise extensions on flying hour inspections up to 200 hours, calendar time inspections of 1 year or less and cycle or landing controlled inspections of 500 cycles/landings or less, All other extensions and extensions to Annual inspection must be authorised by the BGA Chief Technical Officer, Deputy CTO or if not available the BGA Quality Manager.

+For items controlled by more than one limit, the more restricted limit shall be applied.

-30 day Tickets - AIRCRAFT WITH A BGA Airworthiness Certificate ONLY
+30 day Tickets - AIRCRAFT WITH A BGA Airworthiness Certificate ONLY (BGA C of A)

 On completion of the BGA Airworthiness Certificate renewal the aircraft may be issued with a BGA 30 day ticket to allow the aircraft to fly whilst the documentation is processed.
-The 30 day ticket may be issued by an authorised inspector who is authorised to certify the preceding check.
+The 30 day ticket may be issued by an inspector who is authorised to certify the preceding check.
 Only one 30 day ticket may be issued.

-A 30 day ticket is not required for the annual inspection or Airworthiness Certificate is still valid for 30 days or more if anticipated.
+A 30 day ticket is not required where the Airworthiness Certificate is still valid for 30 days or more if anticipated.